openedx/ecommerce/docs/test_ecommerce.rst

  * - Variable
    - Description
- * - ACCESS_TOKEN
+ * - DISCOVERY_API_URL_ROOT
-   - The OAuth2 access token used to authenticate requests.
+   - The URL root for the Course catalog service.
  * - ECOMMERCE_URL_ROOT
    - The URL root for the E-Commerce service.
  * - LMS_URL_ROOT